zimnhashman/intelligent_teacher/README.md

 Dart SDK 2.12.0
 Flutter Version 3.00

+1. Download Android Studio
-1. Download and Install Flutter from flutter.dev,
+2. Download Flutter 3.0 and Dart SDk 2.12 from flutter.dev,
+3. Install Flutter SDK and Dart plug-in for Android Studio
-2. Fork the project from github link
+4. Clone the project from github link
+5. Then run the project